syncfusion-content/maui-docs/MAUI/NavigationDrawer/Getting-Started.md

 ## Adjust Drawer Size

-The default position of the navigation pane is on the left, so let's change the drawer width to 250 by using the `DrawerWidth` property.
+The default position of the navigation pane is on the left, so change the drawer width to 250 by using the `DrawerWidth` property.

 {% tabs %}
 {% highlight xaml %}